Picker

 Native mode

-This mode provide a seamless, platform-specific user experience.
+This mode provides a seamless, platform-specific user experience.
 It has the native look and feel of pickers on Web, iOS, and Android.

 Dropdown mode